Who knew that diastasis recti was a thing before entering the amazing journey of motherhood?!

 There’s no secret here.
 Re-strengthening rhymes with exercising!
 But there are harmful core exercises and diastasis recti repair exercises!
 Women are told that core work — for instance, front planks and tons of crunches — will tone the tummy and close the gap… unfortunately that’s just wrong!
 Sadly many core exercises can simply aggravate the situation!

 The Transverse Abdominal muscles’ main job is to activate the core musculature and stabilize the pelvis and low back prior to movement of the body.
 Isn’t it what we want to achieve here?
 When performed properly, diastasis exercises using abdominal breathing techniques allow you to strengthen your deep core and pelvic floor without increasing the intra abdominal pressure.
+Abdominal breathing exercises combine transverse and pelvic floor exercises.
 Hello flat tummy and leak-free life! …But that’s not all, there’s more to consider, so let’s see a little further diastasis recti workout.

 If strengthening your core with ab exercises for diastasis recti is essential, it’s only one piece of the puzzle!
 Having the right abdominal separation exercises can make magic happen IF you also address the non-exercise aspect affecting your ab mid-line.